Effect of noise characterization on the detection of mHz stochastic gravitational waves: Acknowledgments

 \section{Acknowledgments}

-We acknowledge useful discussions with F. Pozzoli, R. Buscicchio, M. Muratore, N. Dam Quang, O. Hartwig, M pieroni, A. Santini, S. Babak, C. Caprini, H. Inchauspé, A. Petiteau, M. Besançon, and G. Nardini and the members of the \gls{lisa} \gls{ddpc}.
+We acknowledge useful and inspiring discussions with F. Pozzoli, R. Buscicchio, M. Muratore, N. Dam Quang, O. Hartwig, M pieroni, A. Santini, R. Meyer, S. Babak, C. Caprini, N. Cornish, H. Inchauspé, A. Petiteau, M. Besançon, and G. Nardini and the members of the \gls{lisa} \gls{ddpc}.
+NK was supported by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the 4th Call for HFRI Research Projects to support Post-doctoral Researchers (Project Number: 28418).